Barbara Parker (California politician): Cases

+Monsanto

 In 2015, Parker sued the giant chemical company Monsanto to hold it accountable for "vast contamination" of Oakland's storm water system and the San Francisco Bay.
 Parker's office also filed a federal lawsuit against Wells Fargo to recover damages caused by predatory and discriminatory mortgage lending practices by the bank against African American and Latino borrowers.

+In 2020, Oakland joined a nationwide class action suit lawsuit against Monsanto and pharmaceutical giant Bayer, which acquired Monsanto in 2016.
+In 2022, Oakland received an estimated $7.5 million as part of a $527.5 million settlement, to monitor or clean up PCB contamination of public water sources.

+Legislation

+In 2012, Parker co-sponsored legislation with Councilmember Nancy Nadel to increase penalties for unsanctioned graffiti and property owners who do not clean up graffiti.
+The legislation passed.

+Parker proposed a law with Councilmember Lynette Gibson McElhaney to increase penalties for illegal dumping.

+Parker co-authored a comprehensive ethics reform act adopted by the city council in 2015, and her office has required landlords in Oakland to fix substandard living conditions.

 Parker co-sponsored a gun safety ordinance to reduce theft of firearms from vehicles.
 The law makes it a crime to leave firearms, magazines or ammunition unsecured in unattended vehicles on city streets and in other public places.

-In 2016, Parker co-sponsored an ordinance that prevents anti-abortion activists from representing themselves as medical professionals or health care counselors.
-Parker was named a "2016 California Champion of Choice" by NARAL Pro-Choice California for her work on the ordinance.
-Also in 2016, Parker won a landmark victory in bankruptcy court that allowed the sale and rehabilitation of the notorious Empyrean Towers apartment building in downtown Oakland.
-The court's ruling was groundbreaking because it was based not only on compensation of creditors, but also recognized the principle of "social responsibility" in bankruptcy law, and guaranteed that the building will be maintained as affordable housing for at least 55 years.

-In 2017, Parker partnered with nonprofit Centro Legal de la Raza to sue an Oakland hotel for violations of the city's minimum wage ordinance.